NamanSriva/shopie/README.md

 NOTE -- In the directory
 shopie/backend/config/config.env
-In config.env file please change all the variable with your own variables to run the project The email and password for admin login are -
+In config.env file please change all the variable with your own variables to run the project.
+The email and password for admin login are -
 Email- abc@gmail.com
 Password -password